CUDA

 }

 That cudaMemcpy with DeviceToHost blocks until the GPU finishes.
-The whole pipeline stalls for one scalar.
-The right fix is doing the reduction and comparison entirely on the GPU, but conditional kernel launches add their own mess.
+The pipeline waits on one scalar.
+The next version should do the reduction and comparison on the GPU.

 Memory Management